Frequently Asked Questions

 Helium-3 has, historically, been very difficult to produce.
 Scientists have even discussed going to the Moon to mine helium-3 where it can be found in much higher abundance.
 Helion’s new process means we can produce helium-3 (no space travel required!)

 In 2020, we completed our 6th prototype, Trenta.
 Trenta runs nearly every day doing fusion.
-It has completed almost 10,000 high-power pulses and operated continuously for 16 months.
-With Trenta, Helion became the first private organization to reach temperatures of 100 million degrees Celsius.
+It has completed almost 10,000 high-power pulses and operated under vacuum for 16 months.
+With Trenta, Helion became the first private organization to reach plasma temperatures of 100 million degrees Celsius (9 keV).
+Trenta is still operating today.

 We estimate that Helion’s fusion power will be one of the lowest cost sources of electricity.

-Helion’s levelized cost of electricity is projected to be less than $0.04 per kWh without assuming any economies of scale from mass production, carbon credits, or government incentives.
+Helion’s cost of electricity production is projected to be $0.01 per kWh without assuming any economies of scale from mass production, carbon credits, or government incentives.

-Helion’s generators run on deuterium, an isotope of hydrogen found in all forms of water.
+Helion’s generators run on deuterium, an isotope of hydrogen found in all forms of water, and helium-3, a product of fusing deuterium atoms.
 The Earth’s oceans contain 10¹⁸ L of deuterium water (D₂0).
 This is enough to generate 10¹⁶ TWh of electricity, or enough to power all current human energy needs for billions of years.

-Helion’s fusion generators would produce radiation while they run, but, like an x-ray machine at a hospital, it would be a relatively small amount, and Helion uses shielding to limit the amount of radiation that leaves the machine.
+Helion’s fusion generators will produce some radiation while they run; it will be a small and manageable amount.
+Helion can use commercially available shielding materials to limit the amount of radiation that leaves the machine.

 In addition to tritium, the radiation from fusion does create some “activated materials” over the operating life of a power plant.
 Helion’s plants have been specifically designed to only use materials that would result in low activation, similar to what might be created by medical devices or other particle accelerators.